 Using Composability to Knock Down Silos

 The answer to the silos of clusters problem is Composable Infrastructure, which enables organizations to allocate and decommission servers for a given application within minutes.
 A typical composable infrastructure has a resource pool of servers, GPUs and storage.
 There will also be a minimally viable cluster of each application type.
 When the organization needs to scale-up one of these applications to process an intensive job, it can allocate as many servers and GPUs as required from the pool as well as additional storage.
 Once the job is complete, it returns the resources to the pool for another application to use.
 IT can initiate composability either manually or programmatically, based on workflows.

 Composable Infrastructure can enable an organization to take better advantage of NVMe-oF but it does not require the organization to move to NVMe-oF immediately.
 Composable Infrastructure is a logical first step on a path that may lead to NVM-oF.

-To learn more about using Composable Infrastructure to optimize hyperscale environments like Elastic, Hadoop, Kafka and TensorFlow, register for our live webinar “20 Minute Introduction to Composing Infrastructure for Elastic, Hadoop, Kafka”.
-After you pre-register for the live webinar you will receive a copy of our latest eBook “Is NVMe-oF Enough to Fix The Hyperscale Problem?“ soon after you register, no waiting for the live event.
+To learn more about using Composable Infrastructure to optimize hyperscale environments like Elastic, Hadoop, Kafka and TensorFlow, register for our on demand webinar “20 Minute Introduction to Composing Infrastructure for Elastic, Hadoop, Kafka”.
+After you register you can access our latest eBook “Is NVMe-oF Enough to Fix The Hyperscale Problem?“.